What is the difference between Max Weber and Jean Monnet Fellowships? Can I apply for both?

 What if my Ph.D. defence takes place only after the start of the fellowship?

-We can accept candidates who will have submitted the doctoral thesis and concluded all requirements for the Ph.D. by the start of the fellowship (1st September) even if the formal defence would take place slightly later.
+We can accept candidates who will have submitted the doctoral thesis and concluded all requirements for the Ph.D. by the start of the fellowship (1st September) even if the formal defence takes place slightly later.
 The defence should take place at the latest by the end of the same calendar year.
 If you are selected, we request a certificate from the home university/supervisor to this effect.

 Who can be indicated as potential mentor?